-Dr. Carol Look's series on EFT For Weight Loss
+Dr. Carol Look's Series on EFT for Weight Loss

 Dear EFT Community,

-Dr. Carol Look gives us a 7-part series on the use of EFT for weight loss - all installments are below.
-Note her core-issue question, "What happened the last time you were at your goal weight?"
+Dr. Carol Look gives us a 7-part series on the use of EFT for weight loss—all installments are below.
+Note her core-issue question: "What happened the last time you were at your goal weight?"

-By Dr. Carol Look
+By Carol Look, PhD

 Please notice in the case below how simply treating an urge or craving for food fails to address the real emotional drivers that trigger compulsive overeating (which, of course, cause a client to maintain excess weight).